Knitting 4 Peace

 At our knitting meeting we share and ideas.
 If you have never knitted before that is ok we will teach you.
 Carol, AJ, and Bernita are all long-time knitters and happy to teach you.
 AJ started knitting by her grandmother’s side at a very early age making doll blankets, (no need for winter scarf in San Francisco) and by middle school age knitting sweaters.
 Small blankets or scarves are great starter projects for the beginner.
 If you have your own project you would like to work on and share in the fun, please come as well.
 Everyone welcome.

-Please come and join us.
-At the July meeting Bernita Franzel shared all her wonderful scarfs and hats that she is sending to the Knitting4Peace organization.
+Pictured here are some of the wonderful scarfs and hats that were sent to the Knitting4Peace organization.
 The inventory will be sent on to health clinics in third world countries to be given to patients.

 Message from the January Knitting4Peace Newsletter from the founder Susan McKee: